nix-community/flakelight/README.md

 ### Shell

-The following is an example flake.nix for a devshell.
+The following is an example flake.nix for a devshell, using the passed in nixpkgs.
 It outputs `devShell.${system}.default` attributes for each configured system.
 Systems can be left unset to use the default.

 ```nix
 {